TheOdinProject/curriculum/getting_hired/preparing_to_interview.md

 * [Project Euler](http://projecteuler.net/) has more generic and challenging problems that must be solved efficiently (they can be very computationally intensive).
 * [Code Wars](https://www.codewars.com) has programming problems and examples of best practice.
 Join 'The Odin Project' clan for allies.
 * [Coding Bat](http://codingbat.com/) has practice questions in Java and Python.
-* [HackerRank](https://www.hackerrank.com/) provides challenges, drills, and competitions on algorithms and data scructures.
+* * [HackerRank](https://www.hackerrank.com/) provides challenges, drills, and competitions on algorithms and data structures.

 ### Algorithms Training: